wonsunahn/CS1622_Fall2025/projects/4/README.md

 Please accept Project 4 on **GitHub Classroom** using the following link: https://classroom.github.com/a/w-nLVSXy

-**WARNING**: Project is still under construction.
-GitHub Classroom link will go live when project is ready.
-The purpose of the early release is so that you can learn the project parameters and start reading and learning about LLVM IR.
-The project parameters will stay the same --- I am just preparing more helper code for you.

 ## Description

 In this phase of the project, you will write a code generator for the CS 1622